 Walking at least some parts of the 6km-long Venetian Walls, a UNESCO World Heritage Site is a must.
-There are benches to sit and enjoy the views, so with this in mind, six kilometers isn’t all that much, even after a busy day with a lot of walking already.
+There are benches to sit on and enjoy the views, so with this in mind, six kilometers isn’t all that much, even after a busy day with a lot of walking already.

 Stroll the Streets

 Bergamo’s narrow and winding streets make it perfect for getting lost.
 If you aren’t in a rush, you should aimlessly walk around, enjoy the pretty buildings everywhere, and soak in the views.